sj114/sdc-p3/README.md

 ### Data generation

+A custom training data generator was implemented and plugged into _keras' fit generator_ API, yielding a batch of transformed images to the trainer.
+Each epoch spanned ~12000 images.

 ## Autonomous mode testing
 ### Throttling model

 A simplistic throttle function has been implemented to change the throttle depending on the steering angle to emulate regular driving.
-The throttle is dropped (in fact, it switches to braking) while the car starts to make turns (...) and accelerates while finishing the turns (..., which empirically signifies the end of the turn, because there is a delay before the throttle takes effect).
-While driving straight (), the throttle stays at ...
+The throttle is dropped (in fact, it brakes to _-0.05_) while the car starts to make turns (when steering exceeds _abs(0.08)_) and accelerates to _0.3_ while finishing the turns (_>abs(0.2)_, which empirically signifies the end of the turn, because there is a delay before the higher speed takes effect).
+While driving straight (_[-0.08,0.08]_), the throttle stays at 0.15.

 ### Performance

+With this particular model, the car is able to complete the circuit repeatedly, without climbing onto hazardous kerbs.
+However, this implementation assumes that driving on the yellow lane line markers and using the red/white kerbs are acceptable as it's a race track, and it's typical to use the red/white chicanes in order to maintain momentum.

+### Execution

+The following command is used to execute the autonomous mode test for Track 1:

+**_python drive.py model.json_**